 The European Union has achieved what it was originally created for: it has brought peace between its members — a peace that has now lasted for more than 60 years.
 But where are we heading now?
-In this chapter, you will find out more about how the EU is tackling today´s challenges as well as what its main priorities are.
+In this chapter, you will find out more about how the EU is tackling today´s challenges.

-Today, the EU is facing unprecedented challenges in the form of unemployment, migration, climate change and terrorism, to name but a few.
+The EU is currently facing several different challenges, from economic to environmental and from technological to international, to name but a few.
 Many citizens have lost confidence in politicians.
-Some of the achievements of European integration, such as the free movement of people, are now being put into question.
+Some of the achievements of European integration, such as the free movement of people, are being brought into question.

 Europe is emerging from its worst economic and financial crisis since the 1930s.
-As a result of this crisis, many jobs were lost and very few investments were made in the EU.
+As a result of this crisis, many jobs have been lost and very few investments have been made in the EU.
 The EU's top priority is to get Europe growing again and to increase the number of jobs, particularly for young people, without creating new debt.

 The EU is helping economic growth and job creation by attracting capital from potential EU investors.
 What more could the EU do to increase the number of jobs for young people?